mparker2/mparker_phd_thesis/Chapter_6/text.md

 In order to perform junction level differential splicing analysis, we identified all spliced reads with the correct first-in-pair strand orientation overlapping each gene.
 Only splice junctions with at least 20 supporting reads total across the 6 samples were kept for analysis.
 Splice junctions were categorised into five types based on how they related to the flattened reference annotation in Araport11: constitutive, alternative, retained intron/exitronic, exon skipping, or other.
 See Fig \ref{diff_junc}a legend for an explanation of these different categories.

 We performed differential junction usage identification using `limma-voom` and `limma-diffSplice` [@Ritchie2015; @Law2014].
-Unstrigent thresholds were used due to the low read counts associated with splice junctions.
+Unstrigent thresholds were used due to the low read counts associated with splice junctions, to capture as many true positives as possible.
 Using an FDR threshold of 0.2 and an absolute fold change threshold of 0.5, we identified 338 junctions in 302 genes with increased use during NMM treatment, and 189 junctions in 162 genes with decreased usage.
 27 genes contained junctions which showed both increased and decreased usages, i.e. some type of switching.
 None of the junction isoforms identified in the Extensin genes were significantly differentially utilised, however.

 \newpage